hat-open/hat-event/docs/server.rst

 where ``<server_id>`` represent identification of local server and ``<remote_server_id>`` represent identification of remote server.
 Source timestamp is set to ``None`` and payload is specified by ``hat-event://events.yaml#/$defs/events/synced``.

-Immediatly after connection with remote Event Server is established, synced event with payload ``False`` is registered.
-Once all remote events are queried, new synced event with payload ``True`` is registered.
+Immediatly after connection with remote Event Server is established, synced event with state ``CONNECTED`` is registered.
+If first query returns at least one event, synced event with state ``SYNCING`` is registered.
+Once all remote events are queried, synced event with state ``SYNCED`` and total number of synced events is registered.

 Based on configuration property ``synced_restart_engine``, Engine can be restarted if synchronization of more than ``0`` events occur.